olirege/Machine-Learning-in-C--Housing-Price-Prediction/README.md

 Overview

 This repository hosts a C language-based machine learning application focused on predicting housing prices.
-The primary aim of this project is to explore and implement machine learning concepts using the C programming language, a field typically dominated by higher-level languages like Python and R. This project demonstrates the feasibility and methodology of performing data-driven predictions in a lower-level language environment.
+The primary aim of this project is to explore and implement machine learning concepts using the C programming language, a field typically dominated by higher-level languages like Python and R.

 Features